 organizations.
 Many on the list already live in Parkdale in the kind of

-live in overcrowded shared accommodation.
+live in overcrowded shared accomodation.

 Why build Green Phoenix in Parkdale?